Skip to main content

 • Set for user: ALTER USER user1@'ip' PASSWORD_EXPIRE INTERVAL 10 DAY

-• FAILED_LOGIN_ATTEMPTS and PASSWORD_LOCK_TIME Set the number of incorrect password attempts before the account is locked and the lock time.
-For example, FAILED_LOGIN_ATTEMPTS 3 PASSWORD_LOCK_TIME 1 DAY means the account will be locked for one day after 3 incorrect login attempts.
-Administrators can unlock locked accounts using the ALTER USER statement.
-Example:
+Set that when the current user logs in with wrong password n times, the account will be locked and set a lock time.
+For example, FAILED_LOGIN_ATTEMPTS 3 PASSWORD_LOCK_TIME 1 DAY means if there are 3 wrong logins, the account will be locked for one day.
+Administrators can actively unlock locked accounts through ALTER USER statements.

 • Set for user: ALTER USER user1@'ip' FAILED_LOGIN_ATTEMPTS 3 PASSWORD_LOCK_TIME 1 DAY